altruity/Hoodie/README.md

 [Hoodie](http://github.com/craigwaterman/Hoodie)
 =================

 Hoodie aims to combine the best of the best frameworks into a single package to speed your development.
+_It's the zippered hoodie of HTML/CSS frameworks!_

 Unzip Hoodie and see what's inside: